Skip to Content

 Considered one of the best restaurants in the town, Bodeguita Romero is adored by tourists as much as by locals.

-They have been in business for decades, serving both classical Spanish cuisine and their own specialties such as montadito de pringá that was recognized as the best in Spain.
+They have been in business for decades, serving both classical Spanish cuisine and their own specialties, such as montadito de pringá, which was recognized as the best in Spain.

 You’ll fall in love with their traditional tapas and make sure to try their virgin olive oil on a warm toast.
 A delight!